 Unaccompanied Baggage (UB) – UB ships by plane and is meant to get those critical items that a SM and family will need as soon as the lease as signed.
 This shipment usually takes 2 weeks, mostly due to customs.
 No food stuff or liquids can be shipped in UB and there is a smaller weight allowance for it.

-- All essential items that were saved from HHG that can’t fit in luggage- this can include electronics (computer), kitchenware, blankets, extra set of sheets and towels etc. It may be better to put the extra set of sheets and towels in luggage if there is room.
+- All essential items that were saved from HHG that can’t fit in luggage- this can include essential electronics (like a desktop computer), a small set of essential kitchenware and linens like blankets, bed sheets and towels.
+Put an extra set of sheets and towels in luggage if there is room.
 We had our UB and HHG timed that they arrived at the exact same time.
-Not so useful when we had to buy sheets and towels.
+Not so useful when we had to buy sheets and towels to use for the two weeks it took for things to arrive.

 - Pro-Gear – Most of the pro-gear should be in UB.
 Do not go to a new unit and have essential items missing on the first day.